im-michaelc/mcp-mlynnc/src/amazon-keyspaces-mcp-server/README.md

 - Check that your database is accessible from your network.
 - For Amazon Keyspaces, verify that the Starfield certificate is correctly installed in the `.keyspaces-mcp/certs` directory.
 - If you get SSL/TLS errors, check that the certificate path is correct and the certificate is valid.

-### Python Version Compatibility

-- The MCP server works best with Python 3.10 or 3.11.
-- Python 3.12+ may have issues due to the removal of the asyncore module which the Cassandra driver depends on.

 ### Cassandra Driver Issues